fernandr/e8w/README.md

 This section is maintained manually.

 - The rest of this repo is maintained by "vibe coding" the Cursor IDE

-Vibe coding, based on this intial model:
+- Based on this intial model:

 ![](./model.svg)

-Resulting in this webapp (after some iterations):
+- Resulting in this webapp (after some iterations):

 ![](./webapp.png)